KajorSuchodolski/PAS_Project/README.md

 > ## WARNING
 > - Be aware that project has a lot of bugs and was written only to pass
 > - Informing container about user does not work and is commented.
-It is the only correct solution
+It is the only correct solution, which should be implemented.